Percolation on High-dimensional Product Graphs: Introduction

-The structure of the paper is as follows.
 In Section \ref{S:prelim}, we introduce some notation, terminology and preliminary lemmas which will serve us throughout the rest of the paper.
-In Sections \ref{S: subcritical} and \ref{S: supercritical} we prove Theorems \ref{subcritical regime} and \ref{supercritical regime}, respectively.
+In Sections \ref{S: supercritical} and \ref{S: subcritical} we prove Theorems \ref{supercritical regime} and \ref{subcritical regime}, respectively.
 Finally, in Section \ref{discussion} we discuss our results and avenues for future research.